brucemack/brucemack.github.io/ampersand/index.md

 not implemented fully.
 If nodes could pass forward the keyed status of nodes from which audio is being received - specifically which contributing node was keyed - this could help a lot.
-The problem of converting the node number to more friendly text woudl still need to be solved, but there's likely an ASL HTTP API for that already.
+The problem of converting the node number to more friendly text would still need to be solved, but there's likely an ASL HTTP API for that already.

 # CODECs Supported By ASL